timescale/docs/use-timescale/connecting/about-psql.md

 # About psql

-The `psql` command line tool is widely used for interacting with a PostgreSQL or TimescaleDB instance, and it is available for all operating systems.
+The `psql` command line tool is widely used for interacting with a PostgreSQL or Timescale instance, and it is available for all operating systems.
 Most of the instructions in the Timescale documentation assume you are using `psql`.

 To use `psql` to connect to your database, you need the connection details for